PurcellLab/MHCpLogics/README.md

 ***Contact***
-For technical support or any question, please send an email to the following developers:
+For technical support or any questions, please send an email to the following developers:

 Mohammad Shahbazy: mohammad.shahbazy@monash.edu